Skip to main content

 The Scent of the Earth: A Foodie's Guide to Truffle Hunting in the Langhe

 The Langhe region, a UNESCO World Heritage site of rolling vineyards in Piedmont, is the home of this “white gold.”
 Unlike the black truffle, which can be cultivated, the white truffle is truly wild.
 It grows only where it chooses, in a symbiotic relationship with the roots of oak, poplar, and hazelnut trees.
-This rarity is what makes it one of the most expensive and sought-after ingredients in the world.

 A freshly unearthed white Alba truffle being gently cleaned by a truffle hunter on a rustic wooden table